sebastiansulinski/path-extractor/README.md

-# path-extractor
+# Path extractor

-Parse html document and extract paths from the images, anchors and other tags.
+Package, which parses html string and extract paths from the images, anchors and other tags.

+Documentation to follow.